kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-reset-password-verify.md

 ```

 ## Description
 Verifies the one-time password (OTP) code sent to the user's email during the password reset process.
-After successful verification, this endpoint returns a temporary reset token that can be used to set a new password.
+No authentication is required.
+After successful verification, user should proceed to set a new password.

 ## Request Body
 ```json